gilbertchen/cloud-storage-comparison/README.md

 The first backup was performed right after the virtual machine had been set up without installing new software.
 The second backup was performed after installing common developer tools using the command `yum groupinstall 'Development Tools'`.
 The third backup was performed after a power-on immediately followed by a power-off.
 The first restore is a full restore of the first backup on an empty directory, while the second and third are incremental.

-The following table lists the elapsed real times (in seconds) of the backup and restore operations:
+The following chart compares real times (in seconds) of the backup and restore operations:

 ![cloud_comparison_vm_1](https://github.com/gilbertchen/cloud-storage-comparison/blob/master/images/cloud_comparison_vm_1.png)